AdamSlay/mesonet-project/README.md

 ```
 There are two required positional arguments.
 The first is the *\<path/to/input/csv\>*, then the *\<parameter\>* that you would like to sort by.
 You can also specify the output location via the *\[-o/--output\]* flag.
 ## Installation
-After cloning the repo, execute the following commmand while in the project folder to build the project:
+After cloning the repo to your python virtual environment, execute the following commmand while in the project folder to build the project:
 ```bash
 pip install -e .
 ```